adamjberg/devtails.xyz/_posts/randy/2022-10-02-all-creative-now.md

 ## NOT YOUR-TUBE: QUALITY of PRODUCT vs. QUANTITY of REVENUE

 As with any success curve, highly successful CREATORS are rare  but soak up an overabundance of revenue.
-There are many good "YouTubers" (97% YT earn <minimum wage) but a few have figured out how to game the system.
-It is all about the "algorithm" - the secret recommendation formula which is rarely even understand by the algorithmers, let alone algorithmees.
+There are many good "YouTubers" (97% YT earn less than minimum wage) but a few have figured out how to game the system.
+It is all about the "algorithm" - the secret recommendation formulas which are rarely even understand by the algorithmers, let alone algorithmees.

 Google/Facebook/Apple/Etc is in the business of making money – and they have to make all the money or they take their marbles and go to the next hustle.
-They do not care twit if content is good; they just care if you pay for play or keep clicking on the boxed shit they put in front of your face.
+They do not care a bit if content is good; they just care if you pay for play or keep clicking on the boxed shit they put in front of your face.
 Free is fantastic, but if you are not a paying customer, you are the product being sold.
 All the ads mindlessly endured in dead ends make for a lot of billionaires at the head end.

 Breaking through on the daily 300,000 videos (YT alone) is akin to winning the lottery, except the next ticket buyer will study and copy exactly what was done to gain algorithmic favor.
 The other 299,999 videos will be watched only by close relatives or by accident.
 Get loud, mean or radicalized if you want to rise above the sour cream.